duanestorey/hifi-amp/docs/enclosures.md

 #### Front Panel

-The front panel was drilled using a CNC machine using the following template by modushop.biz using one of their optional add-ons.
+The front panel was drilled using a CNC machine using the [front-panel template](https://github.com/duanestorey/hifi-amp/tree/main/cad) by modushop.biz using one of their optional add-ons.

 ![Front Panel](images/front-panel.png)